We receive advertising fees from the brands we review that affect ranking.

 Why can’t I group elements in Canva?

-How do I edit a single element within a group without ungrouping?
+Can you edit a single element within a Canva group without ungrouping?

 Related Articles